lenhanpham/OpenThermoGUI/README.md

   <img src="https://img.shields.io/badge/Build-Passing-brightgreen.svg" alt="Build Status">
 </p>

 **OpenThermoGUI** is a graphical user interface version of OpenThermo.
-The GUI version is intent to make OpenThermo user friendly when it runs on Laptop, PC, and Macbook.
+The GUI version is intent on making OpenThermo user friendly when it runs on Laptop, PC, and Macbook.
 GUI is underdevelopment and **not ready for use yet**.
 All terminal functions are working normally.

 <img src="./docs/GUI.png" title="Graphical user interface" alt="GUI" data-align="center">